Portkey-Wallet/zklogin-proving-service-deployment/README.md

 - Creates an instance template with the Portkey zkLogin Prover configuration
 - Launches a GCP instance using the template
 - Sets up and runs the Portkey zkLogin Prover service on the instance
-- Exposes port 80 for HTTP traffic
+- Exposes ports 80 and 443 for HTTP and HTTPS traffic

 ## Accessing the Service